Imjolayemi/HNG12_Number_Classification_API/README.md

 # HNG12 Stage 1 Task - Number Classification API

 This is a simple backend API developed for the HNG12 Stage 1 Task.
-The API takes a number as input and returns interesting mathematical properties about it, along with a fun fact from the Numbers API.
+The API takes a number as input and returns interesting mathematical properties about it, along with a fun fact from the Numbers API provided.

 ## Technology Stack